 KSU will return to the diamond Wednesday (March 25) evening in Athens, Georgia against in-state rival Georgia.
 The Owls and Bulldogs will play for the first of two scheduled games this season, with first pitch set for 5 p.m.

 PCHS BASEBALL SCHOLAR ATHLETES OF THE WEEK

-PCHS head baseball coach Grey Gay proudly announces that Logan Paul is the varsity Scholar Athlete of the Week for February 23rd through the 28th.
-Logan is a junior that plays center field for Bears.
-The junior varsity Scholar Athlete of the week is Blake Bishop.
-Blake is a freshman first baseman for the jayvee team so if you see either one of these young men, congratulate them for their hard work in the classroom as well as that on the field.
+PCHS head baseball coach Grey Gay proudly announces that Stetson Bennett is the varsity Scholar Athlete of the Week.
+Stetson is a junior that plays second base for Bears.
+The junior varsity Scholar Athlete of the week is Derrin Cox.
+Derrin is a sophmore pitcher and infielder for the jayvee team so if you see either one of these young men, congratulate them for their hard work in the classroom as well as that on the field.

 Webmaster Notice and Disclaimer

 This website is not an official Patterson Recreation Department, Pierce County Parks & Recreation or Pierce County School website.
 This website was created as a tribute to and information about the past and present baseball teams and players of Pierce County.
 I will provide as much information as I can concerning teams including the Patterson Recreation All-Stars, Pierce County Parks & Recreation All-Stars, Pierce County travel teams, Pierce County Middle School, PCHS Junior Varsity and Varsity teams as well as our players that are playing at the collegiate level.
 If you wish to make any comments or see additional information, please feel free to contact me at (912) 614-7059 or by email to Tony Walsh.
 I will try to provide the most accurate information that I can so if you see any mistakes or misinformation, please notify me as soon as possible.
 This website is an unofficial and independent source of news and information.